Find Affordable College Courses

 Frostburg, MD

-Frostburg State University did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
-It came in at #7 on the list.
-Located in the small suburb of Frostburg, Frostburg State is a public college with a small student population.
+Frostburg State University came in at #7 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Maryland ranking.
+Located in the small suburb of Frostburg, Frostburg State is a public school with a small student population.

 About 86% of the students majoring in psychology at the school are women while 14% are male.